Office of the Secretary & Vice President for University Life

-Kimberly M. Goff-Crews is secretary and vice president for student life at Yale, a position she has held since August 2012.
+Kimberly M. Goff-Crews is secretary and vice president for university life at Yale.

-She serves as secretary of the Yale Corporation, supports institutional governance, oversees the university chaplaincy, and ensures the alignment of university-wide policies and procedures to maximize support for all students.
-She is also responsible for the conduct of official university functions, including Commencement.
+Kimberly Goff-Crews is secretary and vice president for university life at Yale.
+She is responsible for the university’s work to further diversity, equity, and inclusion in service of the university's mission, and ensures the alignment of policies and procedures to maximize support for all students.
+She also oversees the university chaplaincy and the conduct of official university functions, including Commencement.

 Ms. Goff-Crews leads Belonging at Yale.
 This initiative includes the university’s diversity, equity, and inclusion efforts and fosters a learning environment and campus community in which everyone feels a sense of belonging.
 In this role, she works closely with the deans and other university leaders, committees, students, faculty, and staff.